Federal holidays in the United States: Legal holidays due to presidential proclamation

 Federal law also provides for the declaration of other public holidays by the President of the United States.
 Generally the president will provide a reasoning behind the elevation of the day, and call on the people of the United States to observe the day "with appropriate ceremonies and activities."

 Examples of presidentially declared holidays were the days of the funerals for former Presidents Ronald Reagan, Gerald Ford, George H. W. Bush, and Jimmy Carter; when federal government offices are closed and employees given a paid holiday.

 In addition, occasionally the President will grant Christmas Eve as a holiday or partial holiday (the latter generally being four hours for full-time employees).

 Proposed federal holidays

-Many federal holidays have been proposed.
-As the U.S. federal government is a large employer, the holidays are expensive.
-If a holiday is controversial, opposition will generally prevent bills enacting them from passing.
+Many other federal holidays have been proposed.
+However, as the U.S. federal government is a large employer, these holidays are expensive.
+If a holiday is controversial, opposition will generally prevent any bill enacting it from passing.
 For example, Martin Luther King Jr. Day, marking King's birthday, took much effort to pass and for all states to recognize it.
 It was not until 2000 that this holiday was officially observed in all 50 states.

-The following list is an example of holidays that have been proposed and reasons why they are not observed at the federal level.
+The following list is an example of holidays that have been proposed.
 Some of these holidays are observed at the state level.